Yahyagok/stella-backend/README.md

 * ...
 # stella-backend

-this repo is the backend for Stalla Project.
+this repo is the backend for the Stella Project.
 It built with Ruby on Rails.